Miserlou/Zappa/README.md

 If you want to use Zappa applications on a custom domain or subdomain, you'll need to supply a valid SSL certificate.

-Zappa gives you three options here: Custom SSL certificates, AWS Certificate Manager-generated certificates, and Let's Encrypt certificates.
+Zappa gives you three options here: Custom SSL certificates, AWS Certificate Manager-generated certificates (ACM), and Let's Encrypt certificates.

 If your domain is located within an AWS Route 53 Hosted Zone and you've defined settings for `domain` and either `certificate`, `certificate_arn` or `lets_encrypt_key` (ex: `openssl genrsa 2048 > account.key`), all you need to do is: